Category - Healthcare

 The Inequality and Health Debate: What do we learn from the twentieth-century in the developed world?

-Sunday, June 24, 2007 by mash
+Sunday, June 24, 2007

-Categories: Econ-Atrocity / Econ-Utopia, Healthcare, History, News
+Categories: News, Healthcare, History, Econ-Atrocity

 An important debate in the social health literature is whether more inequality causes worse health.
 At some later date I’ll post a bibliography, or maybe commenters can help.
 In any case the list of publications is long, the contributors illustrious, and the findings varied and at odds with each other.
 Some of the most important papers representing a range of findings include those by Deaton, Deaton and Lubotsky, Mellor and Milyo, Lynch, et al., Kawachi, Subramanian, et al., Navarro, et al., Wilkinson, et al., and Marmot, et al.